Simon2228/TannerTurnerWebServer/README.txt

 and essentially repeated back from the server to the client.
 Long story
 short: this is an echo server.

-Simply run the Server class to use the default port of 4444 and 10 maximum threads in the thread pool.
+Simply run the turnerserver.Server class to use the default port of 4444 and 10 maximum threads in the thread pool.

-Or, to specify the port number and the number of threads, run the following command while in the directory in which Server.class is located:
+Or, to specify the port number and the number of threads, run the following command while in the directory in which the package called turnerserver is located:

-    java Server PORTNUMBER MAXTHREADS
+    java turnerserver.Server PORTNUMBER MAXTHREADS

 ... where PORTNUMBER is the port number you would like to use, and MAXTHREADS is the maximum number of threads you would like there to be